Finding Gemstones: on the quest for mathematical beauty and truth

 The answer is also, coincidentally, 2!
 (For generic choices of points and planes, over complex projective space.)
 An example of 5 points in red, two planes, and the two curves (in black and blue) is shown below, with the full curves shown on the right, and zoomed in on the points shown at left:

-Just as in Schubert calculus, there is an abstract way of figuring out the generic answer of “2” via intersection theory, and the associated combinatorics is just starting to be uncovered.
+Just as in Schubert calculus, there is an abstract way of figuring out the generic answer of “2” via intersection theory and associated combinatorics.
 Instead of Young tableaux and puzzles, we have parking functions and trees.
 At left below are the two standard parking functions of shape $(1,1)$, and at right are the two trivalent “slide trees” shown to correspond to this intersection problem in this paper.

 Can intersection theory for curves be put on a rigorous combinatorial foundation as successfully as Schubert calculus has?
 Mumford stated this hope way back in his 1983 paper “Towards an Enumerative Geometry of the Moduli Space of Curves”: